khorgn/basic_unix_sytem_cpp/editors/nvim/commands.md

 `'<mark` to go back to the start of the marked line
 `<backquote><mark>` to go back to the exact position saved

+## folds
+folds allows to make the code more readable see the manual: `:help usr_28.txt` for how to use it

 ## miscellaneous
 `q:` to enter the command-line window
 `*` next occurence of the word under the cursor